 I used The Snowy Day in Early Childhood Special Education classrooms, but is appropriate for primary grades as well.
-The Snowy Day is easily found in libraries and can be read on-line at We Give Books.
+The Snowy Day is easily found in libraries and can be read on-line.

-Another on-line version of this book can be found at the Official Website of the Ezra Jack Keats Foundation.
+One on-line version of this book can be found at the Official Website of the Ezra Jack Keats Foundation.
 I like this animated version of The Snowy Day as, unlike YouTube versions, you can easily stop to talk about each page of the story.
-The Snow Day Game found next to the Animated Story, is an easy, no pressure game that might not have a lot of value for most speech-language therapy objectives, but would be an excellent tool to use when teaching a child to use an eye-gaze device to access a computer.
-And, use the Animated Story when working on the dwell component.
+Look at the real-life version of The Snowy Day, on the Activities page.

 Activities and Links:

 Label objects and actions found in The Snowy Day - click here to download object and action pictures from BoardmakerShare.
-Also included are five visuals for print awareness.At Family Education, you will find a large list of questions and some suggested vocabulary.
-This page, created for parents, could really be helpful when planning your lessons.
-Teaching Heart.net is another site to use when looking for ideas.
+Also included are five visuals for print awareness.At Teaching Heart.net, you will find questions to ask students and some suggested vocabulary.
+This page could be helpful when planning your therapy sessions.

 Talk about clothes that you wear in the winter.
 Take pictures of students wearing mittens, a coat with a hood, hats, boots, etc. Make a books with carrier phrases such as She is wearing a scarf. or Diana is wearing boots. to work on pronouns, classmates names and/or present progressive tense.
 Use PowerPoint's Photo Album feature to make these books.
 If you don't have time to make these for individual classes, use pictures of people or cartoon characters found on the web to practices sentences such as The girl is wearing boots., Santa has mittens., or He has a coat.